 The three-year-old disappeared on May 3, 2007 from her bed in her parent's holiday villa in Portugal, while the couple were having dinner with friends at a nearby tapas restaurant.

-Now 13 years later, the case is back in the spotlight as British and German authorities are investigating a new suspect, a 43-year-old German man, who has previously been convicted over the sexual abuse of children.
+British and German authorities actually suspect Christian Brueckner, a 45-year-old German man, who has previously been convicted over the sexual abuse of children.

-The suspect is currently serving a "long" prison sentence "for an unrelated matter", German officials said in June.
-This suspect is now being investigated for the "possible murder" of Maddie McCann.
+He is currently serving a "long" prison sentence "for an unrelated matter", German officials revealed in June 2020.
+This suspect is being investigated for the "possible murder" of Maddie McCann.

 The documentary once again turned the focus back onto the McCann family, who live in Rothley, a small English town in Leicestershire, about 2.5 hours north of London.

-Maddie's parents Kate and Gerry McCann, both 52, have two other children, twins Sean and Amelie, both 15.
+Maddie's parents Kate and Gerry McCann, both 54, have two other children, twins Sean and Amelie, both around 18.

 When Kate McCann went to check on her children at 10pm, she found Maddie had disappeared from her bed, while her twins were sleeping peacefully, untouched.